-EP Only those things which are causally active are real.

-The eleatic need not deny the indispensabilist's claims, at QI1 and QI2, that we should believe our best scientific theory and the posits that it makes.
-S/he need not deny the naturalism or the holism that underlie those premises.
+For the purposes of this paper, I will focus on a paradigmatic formulation of the eleatic principle: 'Only those things which are causally active are real'.7 The eleatic need not deny the indispensabilist's claims, at QI1 and QI2, that we should believe our best scientific theory and the posits that it makes.
+S/he need not deny the holism which underlies those premises nor the naturalism which prompts the argument.
 Nor need the eleatic deny QI4, the claim that mathematics is ineliminable from our best theory.
-The central disagreement between the eleatic and the indispensabilist concerns how we read the posits from the theory, QI3.
-The eleatic claims that to be is to be causally active; our theory contains both real posits (e.g. trees, carbon atoms) and instrumental ones (e.g. the square root of two).
-The real posits exist and the instrumental ones do not.
-The indispensabilist claims that to be is to be the value of a variable, that to call a posit a posit is not to patronize it, and that any distinction between real and instrumental posits in our best theory is arbitrary.
+The central disagreement between the eleatic claims that to be is to be causally active; our theory contains both real posits (e.g. trees, carbon atoms) and merely instrumental ones (e.g. the square root of two).
+The indispensabilist claims, "To be is to be the value of a variable" (Quine 1939: 50, and elsewhere), "To call a posit a posit is not to patronize it" (Quine 1960: 22), and that any distinction between real and instrumental posits in our best theory is arbitrary.